 4. Inject some fun into your program

-We also offer the capabilities for sending customers automated texts or push notifications on their birthdays that offer a free or discounted product to make them feel valued by your restaurant.
+We also offer the capabilities for sending customers automated texts or push notifications. their birthday is a great opportunity to offer a free or discounted product to make them feel valued by your restaurant.

 These small displays of gratitude can make a world of difference to your customers, and help make your restaurant’s loyalty program stand out from the rest.

 5. Turn your staff into high-performing loyalty program advocates

 At the risk of sounding “cheesy” (excuse the pun), your staff are on the front-line of the battle to win your customers over to the restaurant loyalty program.
 While taking customers’ orders, they should be asking, “Are you a member of our loyalty program?”

 The more knowledgeable your staff are, the easier they’ll find the task of persuading customers to join.
 By knowing all the perks, all the features and all the terms and conditions, your staff can be enthusiastic about talking new customers through the process.

 Why not motivate your employees to educate themselves on your loyalty program’s various features by offering them rewards for self-training, and quizzing them on different aspects of the program?

 6. Exercise Corporate Social Responsibility (CSR) through your loyalty program